arturoherrero/powercore/README.md

 #### `average`

-Calculate the mean of the elements.
+Calculates the mean of the elements.

 ```ruby
 [1, 2, 3, 4].average  # => 2.5